JacobJ215/JacobJ215.github.io/index.md

 My name is Jacob Johnson, and I'm a highly skilled Tableau Certified Data Analyst with a passion for solving complex problems using machine learning and deep learning techniques.
 I have extensive experience working with SQL, AWS, Tableau, Python, PyTorch, Scikit Learn, Keras, TensorFlow, Computer Vision, and NLP.

-I hold a Bachelor of Science in Mathematics with a minor in Physics from The Pennsylvania State University, and a FinTech Certificate from The University of Pennsylvania.
+I hold a Bachelor of Science in Mathematics with a minor in Physics from The Pennsylvania State University, and a FinTech Professional Certificate from The University of Pennsylvania.

 ## Portfolio